isc-projects/kea/doc/sphinx/arm/tls.rst

   from the corresponding Botan distribution and to install them manually in the Botan include directory but of course this should be a last resort procedure.
-Note that without these header files Kea can still build but the TLS support is disable: any attempt to use it will fail with a fatal error.
+Note that without these header files Kea can still build but the TLS support is disabled: any attempt to use it will fail with a fatal error.

 - very old boost versions provide a SSL support (based on OpenSSL) without